Health Care Guide Information

 • Cytokine Release Syndrome :(Complication of bone marrow transplant):

-• Graft Failure:
+• Graft Failure: Complications of Bone Marrow Transplant:

 • Infection during Transplant:

-• Bacterial Infections:
+• Bacterial Infections: Complications of Bone Marrow Transplant:

-• Viral Infections:
+• Viral Infections: Complications of Bone Marrow Transplant:

-• Due to the result of high-dose chemotherapy and radiation therapy, patients may not be able to produce offspring because high-dose radiation and chemotherapy drugs damage male /female gonads or offspring-producing cells
+• Due to the result of high-dose chemotherapy and radiation therapy, patients may not be able to produce offspring because high-dose radiation and chemotherapy drugs damage male /female gonads or offspring-producing cells.

 This includes graft versus host disease (gut, liver, skin). .it may occur early at the time of engraftment or later within months to one year.